onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 "do not store up for yourselves treasures on earth" comes from the Bible, Matthew 6:19-21 21 For where your treasure is, there your heart will be also.
 24 “No one can serve two masters.
 Either you will hate the one and love the other, or you will be devoted to the one and despise the other.
 You cannot serve both God and money.
-This guy (jesus - the cross) was onto something - he’s got a point
+This bad boy (jesus - the cross) was onto something - he’s got a point

 god is one, undivided, eternal - god is the attractor of collective unification on every level - for cells it is us, for us it is a harmonious society